AntonSol919/linkspace/basics.md

 Streams get disconnected, the other side hangs up, the other side is overloaded, etc.

 The leaks compound when more than two computers are involved.
-Answers become invalid, integrity is build ad-hoc, backups require additional logic, and a shared state requires expensive synchronization[^sync].
+Answers become invalid, integrity is build ad-hoc, backups require additional logic, a shared state requires expensive synchronization[^sync], etc.

 [^sync]: Or instead of some form of locking you add unique ID's to all your event in the network.
 If you chose a strong hash, and each event can reference others by their hash - then you've essentially built a special purpose supernet.

-Once you start thinking in terms of supernets, it becomes clear that this is accidental and unnecessary complexity when two or more parties are communicating - and that we can do things that are practically impossible if we keep talking streams.
+Once you start thinking in terms of supernets, it becomes clear that this is accidental complexity.
+If we take a different approach to two or more computers communicate, these concerns become irrelevant or trivial - and we can do things that are practically impossible if we keep talking streams.

 ## Linkspace